-If you’re like most people, when you think of the word “power”, you’re likely to associate it with one or a combination of the following characteristics:
+If you’re like most people, you associate power with one or more of these traditional signs of power:

 Back in the day, it was the elite, autocracy, monarchies and religious institutions that held the key to the fates of peasants and the ‘common man’.
 In the more evolved society that we live in today, corporate giants, political parties, and the rich and famous are considered to be the power-holders.

-Yet this shift in the power structure doesn’t change the fact that it’s still based on ego-based and materialistic criteria.
-An individual is said to have this form of power when they possess an abundance of tangible assets that are deeply valued by the general public.
-This is the type of power that bestows a person with the authority and platform to influence a significantly large number of people.
+Yet this shift in the power structure doesn’t change the fact that it’s still ego-based and materialistic-oriented.
+We consider a person to be powerful if they possess an abundance of the traditional power symbols.
+It gives them the authority and platform to influence a significant number of people.

-While I believe that the advancement of our worldly interests is a legitimate desire, the pursuit of it can often distract us from the development of a much more subtle, yet vital form of personal power.
-This type of power can be activated when we embody virtuous qualities such as love, contribution, kindness and self-esteem, within our character constellation.
+But the pursuit of material forms of power can distract us from the development of a more subtle, yet vital form of personal power.
+The type of power that comes from embodying virtuous qualities such as love, contribution, kindness and integrity.

-In the historical past, we’ve seen what happens when a person who is in a position of authority lacks this virtuous type of personal power.
+We’ve seen what happens when a person who is in a position of authority lacks this virtuous type of personal power.
 The Hitlers, Stalins and other radical and ruthless figures are real-life examples of this phenomenon.
-Anyone that utilizes overt negative power, undoubtedly, has underlying psychological issues that are masking deeper feelings of inferiority and perceived inadequacies.

-The truth is that genuine personal power has nothing to do with what is happening on the outside world but everything to do with what is happening in our inner world, i.e. within our own self.
+The truth is that genuine personal power has nothing to do with what is happening on the outside world but everything to do with what is happening in our inner world.
 It is a function of how we feel about who we are and how we relate to the world.
-Our ultimate lesson is to acknowledge this truth and harness our potential.

 According to medical intuitive Caroline Myss, personal power is essential to our overall wellbeing.
-She views the human energy system as an expression of personal power and believes that in order for a patient to totally heal from an ailment, the patient must understand the concept of power, which is an ability to generate internal energy and emotional resources, such as a belief in his or her self-sufficiency.
+She views the human energy system as an expression of personal power and believes that in order for a patient to totally heal from an ailment, the patient must understand the concept of power.

-In fact, our sense of power is so integral to our vitality that it is at the core of our health.
-As psychic beings, our relationship to power can actually affect our physical health.
-When a person loses something that symbolizes power to them, such as a person, job or money in whom their sense of power was vested, they can actually be drained of their power and have a physical breakdown within their system.
+In fact, our sense of power is so integral to our vitality and health.
+When a person loses something that symbolizes power to them, such as a person, job or money, they can actually be drained of their power and have a physical breakdown within their system.

-A person who feels inadequate, searches for approval, fears being alone, and whose self-esteem is tied to their possessions, can never be totally healthy, no matter how rich, famous, fit or attractive they are.
-This is because personal power is a product of a state of mind, heart and spirit, rather than the ability to maneuver and control situations.
+A person who depends on external forms of power can never be totally healthy, no matter how rich, famous, fit or attractive they are.
+This is because personal power is a product of a state of mind, heart and spirit.
 It’s based on our attitudes, thought patterns and beliefs.

-If you want to increase your personal power, focus on building your self-awareness, strength, confidence, and move towards love, meaning and self-realization.
-Aim to master your inner world that consists of your values, vision, personal traits and competence.
-This doesn’t mean that you should completely withdraw from your material pursuits, but that you prevent it from influencing your sense of power.
+If you want to increase your personal power, focus on cultivating your inner qualities.
+This doesn’t mean that you should completely withdraw from your material pursuits, but that you avoid relying on them.

-1. Become aware of your energy patterns: Handling your personal power will require you to develop astute awareness so that you can evaluate the dynamics of power within yourself.
-Evaluate your current attachments to both people and objects, and take note of what gives you power and what drains your power.
-This can be easily detected by how you feel in your body and by listening to your intuition.
+1. Become aware of your energy patterns: Handling your personal power will require you to develop astute awareness to evaluate the dynamics of power within yourself.
+Look at your current attachments to both people and objects, and take note of what gives you power and what drains your power.
+You can tell by how you feel in your body and by listening to your intuition.
 Detach yourself from people and situations that are taking away your power and replace them with energy-enhancing activities and people who raise your vibration when you’re in their presence.

-2. Build your self-esteem and emotional stamina: Personal power naturally comes from having a rock-solid self-esteem and being aligned with our truth.
-This involves knowing who you are at your core and what you stand for, and not being afraid to defend your beliefs.
+2. Build your self-esteem and emotional stamina: Personal power comes from knowing who you are at your core and what you stand for, and not being afraid to defend your beliefs.
 No matter what we own in the outside world, what ultimately affects our sense of power is how we feel about ourselves.
 Eliminate any limiting beliefs about yourself, develop your intuition and your emotional stamina.
 And don’t be afraid to reach out to others for help, support and guidance along the way.
 You don’t have to go it alone.

-3. Make self-care a priority: Your sense of power cannot be felt or channeled into the world if you’re ill and tired all the time.
-Personal power is fueled by an abundant state of vitality, balance and health.
-That’s why you should acknowledge the needs of your mind, body and spirit and prioritize meeting those needs with a balanced and healthy lifestyle.
-Also, when you honor your personal needs, you’re inadvertently letting your subconscious mind know that you value yourself and that you’re worth it.
+3. Make self-care a priority: You can’t be in your power if you’re ill and tired all the time.
+Personal power is fueled by a state of vitality, balance and health.
+Acknowledge the needs of your mind, body and spirit and prioritize those needs in your daily life.
+Also, when you honor your personal needs, you’re inadvertently letting your subconscious mind know that you value yourself and require to be treated based on that.

-4. Use your power as a force for good: As you take steps in building your inner fortress of power, you’ll gradually feel more in control and centered while dealing with everyday matters.
-It’s essential to use this newfound surge of power with grace and good intentions.
-As the saying goes, “With great power comes great responsibility”, and you need to be conscious of expressing it in the spirit of generosity, creativity and humanity.
+4. Use your power as a force for good: As you take steps to build your inner fortress of power, you’ll gradually feel more in control of your life.
 Use your personal power as a force for good in the world, through good deeds, contribution or simple words and acts of kindness that will raise the vibrations of those around you.

-The next time you feel powerless in a situation, take a moment to pause, close your eyes and take a couple of deep breaths.
+The next time you feel powerless in a situation, take a moment to pause, and take a couple of deep breaths.
 As you inhale and exhale, imagine waves of golden energy streaming from your breath.
-Connect with that energy and the power that emanates from it, while realizing that it springs from your body – a place where every single cell is filled with light, love and immense potential!
+Connect with that energy, and the power that emanates from it.
+Realize that it springs every single cell in your body that’s filled with love and light.